atallah-lab/neoplastic-evolution/README.md

 ## Data

 #### ./data/genomes
-* Directory for storing sub-folders for each host genome that can be simulated.
+* Directory with sub-folders for each host genome that can be simulated.
 Contains only hg38 by default.
 * Sub-folders hold data files required for simulation

 #### ./data/output